matthewwachter/td-sourcerer/README.md

 - **Source Type** - Either File (location on disk) or TOP (path of a top in your scene).
 This selection enables/disables the two following parameter pages.

-- **Transition Time** - The length of the transition when switching to _THIS_ source.

-- **Transition Progress Shape** - The slope shape of the transition progress.

-- **Custom Transition Shape** - A user provided CHOP with a single channel that starts at 0 and ends at 1.

 - **Transition Type** - The type of transition to use when switching to _THIS_ source.

 - **GLSL Transition** - The GLSL transition type to use.